Belgorod: Urban layout

+Like many Russian cities, Belgorod began as a fortified settlement.
+The oldest Belgorod fortress was built at the end of the 16th century on a chalk mountain.
 According to scientific excavations and surviving archival data, the first fortress outpost was erected in 1596.
 The site of the construction of the defensive facility was the top of the Belaya Gora ("White Mountain").
 This is the highest point of the right bank of the Seversky Donets channel.
 On 17 September 1650, voivode Vasily Petrovich Golovin laid the foundation for the third Belgorod Fortress on the left bank of the Vezenitsa River, which flows into the Seversky Donets.
-Now on the site of the Third Belgorod Fortress is the modern city center.
 In the fall of 1650, a wooden fort with 11 towers was attached to the rampart of the Belgorod line, which runs from the fortress town Bolkhovets to the mouth of the Vezelka River in the area of the former brewery.
-Later, the wooden prison will become the Kremlin - the most fortified part of the new, already the third Belgorod fortress.
-And in 1668, to the east of the Kremlin, almost to the current Vokzalnaya Square, additional fortifications were erected.
-From the south, like the Kremlin, they adjoined the main shaft of the Belgorod line, and on the other sides wooden walls were erected.
-This part of the fortress was called the "earthen city".
 The two parts of the city were connected by the Nikolskaya Passage Tower located in the eastern wall of the Kremlin.
 The position of the eastern wall of the Kremlin corresponded to the modern street of the 50th anniversary of the Belgorod Oblast.
 With the expansion of the borders of the Russian state, the military significance of the Belgorod fortress gradually decreased and by the middle of the 18th century, only the Kremlin remained from the formidable fortress.